lvaylet/dotfiles/install-and-rice-i3.md

 sudo apt install -y arandr
 ```

-When you are happy with your changes, click **Save As** to save the generated  `xrandr` command.
-Append the command to your i3 config file to make sure the monitor is configured on startup.
+Run `arandr` from a terminal or the dmenu.
+Experiment with settings.
+When you are happy with your changes, click **Save As** to save the generated  `xrandr` command to a local file.
+Append the generated command to your i3 config file to make sure the monitor is configured on startup.
+For example, on a MacBook Pro 13" Retina with a 2560x1600 screen:

 ```
-cat <<EOT >> $I3_CONFIG
+cat <<EOT >> $I3_CONFIG_FILE

 # Configure monitor(s)
 exec_always xrandr --output HDMI-2 --off --output HDMI-1 --off --output DP-1 --off --output eDP-1 --primary --mode 2560x1600 --pos 0x0 --rotate normal --output DP-2 --off